adkinsrs/Ergatis-Docker/README.md

 ### Tag naming conventions
 For both the Ergatis and pipeline images, the "latest" tag will essentially be the equivalent of the development tag.
 Formal release tags will have a version number (v1.0, v1.1, etc.)

+There is a special tag (adkinsrs/ergatis:apache) that contains Ergatis with Apache installed.
+This is useful for viewing the Ergatis UI in a web browser.
+Beginning with the v1.3 tag, Apache was removed from the Ergatis image, and can be used as a service in docker\-compose.

 ## Future improvements (or TODOs)
 * Figure out the grid/cloud management system.
 Internally we use Oracle Grid Engine to farm out jobs to various grid nodes.
 Will probably have to investigate Docker Swarm as well as Amazon ECS.